HarshitKaushik/java-cheat-sheet/README.md

 for (int j = 0; j < 2; j++) {
     for (int k = 0; k < 10; k++) {
        if (k == 5) {
-          continue;//skips to next iteration of k loop }
+          continue; //skips to next iteration of k loop }
         System.out.print(j + "" + k);
     }